vara11/mbd-bidw/Session 12/README.md

 ## Session 12

-The topic of this session is **Data Visualization**.
+The topic of this session is **Data Visualization and Data Storytelling**.
 This repository includes the content discussed in class:

   - Exercises
   - Examples